ploigos-automated-governance/1-demo/README.md

   ```

   - Enter the gitlab root credentials
-- Do all of that again for the project called reference-quarkus-mvn-gitops
+- Do all of that again for the project called reference-quarkus-mvn-ops
 - Add the  EventListner and ClusterBindingTrigger for GitLab

   ```shell